BTEC Extended Certificate, Diploma and Extended Diploma

 If you are studying the Diploma or Extended Diploma you will also study:

-- Work Experience (minimum of 100 hours in settings, including Lancashire Teaching Hospitals.)
+- Work Experience (minimum of 100 hours in settings, with potential opportunity to attend Lancashire Teaching Hospitals.)

 - Principles in Safe Practice